Agora (film): Home media

 In March 2010, Agora was released in Region 2-locked DVD and Blu-ray formats.
 A Region 1-locked DVD was released October 2010.

 Reception

 Critical response

 British writer and film critic Peter Bradshaw, of The Guardian, praised Alejandro Amenábar and his film, describing Agora as "an ambitious, cerebral and complex movie....
 Unlike most toga movies, it doesn't rely on CGI spectacle, but real drama and ideas."
 Bradshaw also applauded Rachel Weisz's role as Hypatia, calling it "an outstanding performance".

 American screenwriter and critic Roger Ebert liked the film and gave it three stars out of four.
 He said: "I went to see Agora expecting an epic with swords, sandals and sex.
 I found swords and sandals, some unexpected opinions about sex, and a great deal more."

 The film holds a 53% approval rating on Rotten Tomatoes, based on 93 reviews with an average score of 5.7/10.
+The website's critics' consensus reads, "Noble goals and a gripping performance from Rachel Weisz can't save Agora from its muddled script, uneven acting, and choppy editing."